psg-mit/muf-ci/README.md

 ```bash
 python visualize.py --output output_kicktires --task analysis_table
 ```
-This will output the analysis results table in Table 1 and Table 19.
+This will output the analysis results table in Table 1 and Table 19, as well as the runtime of the analysis.

 ```bash
 python visualize.py --output output_kicktires --task plot